mrismanaziz/Reforestation/README.md

-## I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.
+## Want to hear a chimney joke?
+Got stacks of em!
+First one's on the house